An Information-theoretic Approach to Machine-oriented Music Summarization: Conclusions and future work

 \section{Conclusions and future work}

-This work dealt with the problem of generically evaluating machine-oriented music summarization in the context of bag-of-features-based tasks.
-Our contribution is two-fold: (1) we validated the use of an information-theoretic measure of information loss, namely, relative entropy, as a generic summarization evaluation measure, by showing it is a good predictor of task-specific evaluation measures, for both music genre classification and music emotion regression; and (2) we proposed a novel and simple method for machine-oriented summarization that leverages (1) by using relative entropy from the original song to the summarized song as a criterion to be minimized.
-Our new method, while simple, is powerful and objectively outperforms previous state-of-the-art methods as well as facilitates dataset sharing within the \MIR~community by reducing the risks of copyright infringement.
+We generically evaluated machine-oriented music summarization in the context of bag-of-features-based tasks.
+Our contribution is two-fold: (1) we validated the use of the relative entropy as a generic summarization evaluation measure, by showing it is a good predictor of task-specific evaluation measures, for both music genre classification and music emotion regression; and (2) we proposed a novel and simple method for machine-oriented summarization that leverages (1) by using relative entropy from the original song to the summarized song as a criterion to be minimized.
+Our new method, while simple, is powerful and objectively outperforms previous state-of-the-art methods as well as facilitates dataset sharing within the \ac{MIR} community by reducing the risks of copyright infringement.

-Future work includes jointly studying music topic modeling and summarization in order to better understand the semantics of each other.
-Tweaking of these algorithms for human-oriented summarization is also worth exploring.
+Future work includes studying topic modeling and summarization to better understand the semantics of both as well as tweaking these algorithms for human-oriented summarization.